computational-imaging/opticalCNN/README.md

 Our code was run with Python 3.5.5 and Tensorflow 1.9.0

+Additional code used to interface with prototype hardware is available upon request.

 # Paper

 Title: Hybrid optical-electronic convolutional neural networks with optimized diffractive optics for image classification